NSX-T Design Guide for Avi Vantage

 The solution comprises of the Avi Controller which uses APIs to interface with the NSX-T manager and vCenter to discover the infrastructure.
 It also manages the lifecycle and network configuration of Service Engines (SE).
 The Avi Controller provides the control plane and management console for users to configure the load balancing for their applications and the Service Engine provide a distributed and elastic load balancing fabric.

 Note: The Avi Controller uploads the SE OVA image to the content library on vCenter and uses vCenter APIs to deploy the SE VMs.
-It does not interface directly with the ESXi hosts.
 A Content library must be created by vCenter admin, before cloud configuration.
 Click here to know more.

 Protocol Port Requirements

 The table below shows the protocols and ports required for the integration: